sosuisen/jukdoc-ee/README.md

 ## net.sosuisen package

+- The Jukdoc web application is built using a combination of Jakarta MVC and Jakarta REST.

+- The MyApplication class extends the base jakarta.ws.rs.core.Application class, and CSRF settings for Jakarta MVC are also configured in this class.

+- The Constants class defines regular expressions that are commonly used throughout the application.

 The `net.sosuisen` package contains 7 sub-packages for the Jukdoc web application and 1 sub-package for offline utilities.

 ### net.sosuisen.ai

-Contains classes related to AI processing.
+Contains classes related to online AI processing.

 In Jukdoc, frequently used AI services are made accessible to the application logic through a CDI Producer.
 Adjustable parameters for these services can be specified using annotations.
 Since AI service development often involves frequent parameter adjustments, using declarative annotations for these specifications makes changes easier and more understandable.